Hughie Hughes: Biography

+Hughes was born in London, England, and moved to the United States in his twenties.
+He lived in the U.S. for more than a decade, with his last residence being in Los Angeles, California.
 He was killed in an accident on 2 December 1916 at Uniontown Speedway in Uniontown, Pennsylvania.
 Driver Frank Galvin, with his mechanic Gaston Weigle on board, crashed his car into the stands at about 100 miles an hour.
-Hughie had just crashed his own car and was talking to a teammate at the side of the track when he was hit.
+Hughes had just crashed his own car and was talking to a teammate at the side of the track when he was hit.